 - A rash that does not go away with simple home treatments

-Burdick AE, Camach ID.
-Pompholyx.
+Camacho ID, Burdick AE.
+Pompholyx Hand and foot eczema (endogenous, dyshidrotic eczema, pompholyx).
 In: Lebwohl MG, Heymann WR, Berth-Jones J, Coulson I, eds.
 Treatment of Skin Disease: Comprehensive Therapeutic Strategies.
-4th ed.
-Philadelphia, PA: Elsevier Saunders; 2014:chap 190.
+5th ed.
+Philadelphia, PA: Elsevier; 2018:chap 99.

 James WD, Berger TG, Elston DM.
 Atopic dermatitis, eczema, and noninfectious immunodeficiency disorders.
 In: James WD, Berger TG, Elston DM, eds.
 Andrews' Diseases of the Skin: Clinical Dermatology.
 11th ed.
-Philadelphia, PA: Elsevier Saunders; 2016:chap 5.
+Philadelphia, PA: Elsevier; 2016:chap 5.